MLeidel/GptGUI/README.md

 ![alttext](images/GptGUI.png "GptGUI simple interface")

 __Input your query in the top box; hit Enter or click "Query".__
-Gpt response will appear just below.
+The Gpt AI response will appear just below.

 The buttons:
 - Clear
 > Clears the query box and the response area.
 - Save
-> Save the response area with the query into your querysave file that was set up in gptgui.ini.
+> Save the response area with the query into your myqueries.txt file that was set up in gptgui.ini.
 - View
-> Displays the query-save file you set up in gptgui.ini.
+> Displays the myqueries.txt file you set up in gptgui.ini.
 You cannot edit the file hear.
 - Purge
-> Clears the contens of the query-save file.
+> Clears the contens of the myqueries.txt file.

 ---